 Termination Policy

 In special cases, you or your client may want to terminate the agreement early.
-Make sure you clearly define how many days of notice is required to do that and what percentage of the total payment you get to keep.
+Make sure you clearly define how many days prior written notice is required to do that and what percentage of the total payment you get to keep.

-As a consultant, you’ll have access to internal company information shared by your clients.
-They will want to make sure that this information is safe and it won’t be accessed by a third party, unless previously agreed.
+As an independent contractor or consultant, you’ll have access to internal company information shared by your clients.
+This may be sensitive information that includes trade secrets they don’t want you to share.
+The client will want to make sure you keep this information confidential, and it won’t be accessed by a third party unless previously agreed by written consent.

 Miscellaneous

+In this section, you can also include your policy for cancellations.
 The most common practice is to define a 12 or 24-hour cancellation policy for your consultation sessions.
-This means that your client needs to give you a notice prior to that in order to cancel or reschedule the session, otherwise they will be charged for it.
+This means that your client needs to give you notice prior to that in order to cancel or reschedule the session.
+Otherwise, they will be charged for it.

 As you gain more practice with clients, you’ll learn about how you prefer working with them and what terms are important for you to stick to.
 You can update your standard consulting agreement as you go and even create customized versions for specific types of contracts.